 Development of an investment decision tool for biogas production from biowaste in Mediterranean islands

-Antonio Asciuto1*, George Attard2, Antonio Comparetti1*, Carlo Greco3, Michele Massimo Mammano3 and Santo Orlando1
+Antonio Asciuto1, Martina Agosta1, George Attard2,3, Antonio Comparetti1, Carlo Greco4* and Michele Massimo Mammano4

-1 Department of Agricultural, Food and Forest Sciences, University of Palermo, Viale delle Scienze, Building 4, 90128 Palermo, Italy. * +39 091 23897057, antonio.comparetti@unipa.it
+1 Department of Agricultural, Food and Forest Sciences, University of Palermo, Viale delle Scienze, Building 4, 90128 Palermo, Italy.

-2 Institute of Earth Systems, Department of Rural Sciences and Food Systems, University of Malta, La Valletta, Malta
+2 Institute of Earth Systems, Department of Rural Sciences and Food Systems, University of Malta, Msida MSD 2080, La Valletta, Malta

+3 Agency for the Governance of Agriculture Bio-Resources, Ministry for Agriculture, Fisheries and Animal Rights, Triq Antonio Cassar, Marsa, Malta

-3 Council for Agricultural Research and Economics (CREA), Research Centre Protection and Certification, Bagheria (Palermo), Italy +39 091 909090
+4 Council for Agricultural Research and Economics (CREA), Research Centre Protection and Certification, Bagheria (Palermo), Italy. * +39 091 909090 carlo.greco@crea.gov.it

 Keywords.
 Biomethane, Anaerobic Digestion, circular bioeconomy, digestate, compost.

 Abstract.
-Biomethane is a Renewable Energy Source (RES) derived from the purification of biogas obtained from Anaerobic Digestion (AD) process using biowaste and agro-industry by-products.
-Biomethane can be injected into the natural gas grid.
-The first Sicilian AD plant aimed at producing biomethane was built In the province of Caltanissetta.
-The innovative Enersi Sicilia plant is treating 36,000 tons of organic waste (wet and green) per year and producing 400 Sm³ h-1 of biomethane to be used as biofuel or fed into the national natural gas grid.
-It is producing a yearly total of 3.6 million Sm³ of advanced biomethane, that is equivalent to a yearly travelled distance higher than 46 million km.
-It means that over 3,000 methane cars can be yearly powered, so that 2,798 t of oil equivalent can be saved, thus avoiding the yearly emission of 5,291 t of fossil CO2 into the atmosphere.
-All the digestate is recovered for producing compost - approximately 25-30% weight of the treated waste weight - classified as a "mixed composted soil conditioner" that can be used in agriculture within Circular Bioeconomy (CBE).
-The production and use of biomethane and other renewable gases in existing infrastructures would allow EU to achieve the climate objectives of Paris Agreement, i.e. save € 140 billions ca. a year by 2050.
+Biomethane is the Renewable Energy Source (RES) derived from the purification of biogas obtained from Anaerobic Digestion (AD) process using biomass, usually as biowaste and agro-industry by-products.
+Biomethane can be injected into the natural gas grid, thereby complementing towards the energy demands.
+The first Sicilian AD plant aimed at producing biomethane was built in the province of Caltanissetta in 2021.
+The innovative Enersi Sicilia plant treats 36,000 tons per year of biowaste (wet and green) to produce 400 Sm³ h-1 of biomethane, that is used as a biofuel or alternatively fed into the regional natural gas grid.
+This plant yields a yearly total of 3.6 million Sm³ of advanced biomethane, that is equivalent to a yearly travelled distance of more than 46 million km.
+This translates to over 3,000 methane cars that can be powered every year, thereby replacing 2,798 t of oil equivalent and avoiding the emission of 5,291 t of fossil CO2 into the atmosphere.
+The solid fraction of digestate is recovered and processed into compost, that corresponds to approximately 25-30% of the original feed in biomass weight.
+This compost is – classified as a "mixed composted soil conditioner", that can be used in agriculture within Circular Bioeconomy (CBE).
+The production and use of biomethane and other renewable gases in existing infrastructures would allow EU to achieve the climate objectives of Paris Agreement, i.e. to save € 140 billions ca. a year by 2050.
 The interest of the growing market in biomethane mobility demonstrates the great potential of alternative uses of this gas.
 The aim of this paper is to present an investment decision tool for the economic evaluation of a biomethane plant using biowaste.